The following scams are all Internet-based.

 If it makes you feel better to confirm that the text is fake, get the phone number of the REAL company from a statement or invoice (NOT the one in the text message!) and call Customer Service to ask if any texts have been sent to them.

 3. Online Dating Scams

-Most of the time, sweetheart swindlers will say something along the lines of “feeling a deep connection” to their elderly target, knowing the senior is lonely and will likely take the bait.
-The con artist goes on about how much they want to meet the elder and are ready to travel to wherever the senior lives.
+Most of the time, sweetheart swindlers will say something along the lines of “I’m feeling a deep connection” to their target (or some variation).
+They talk about how much they want to meet the person and are ready to travel to wherever the target person lives.

-The problem is, they just need a little bit of money to get there.
-The trap is set and the poor elder ends up wiring some money for a trip that will never take place.
+The problem is, they “just need a little bit of money” to get there.
+The trap is set and the poor elder ends up wiring money for a trip that will never take place.

 Catfishing also involves online dating, but not in the same capacity as the sweetheart swindle.

 With catfishing, the scammer pretends to be someone they’re not.